 2. The user side

-On the developer side, much research is dedicated to finding ways to unbias the models and making them more transparent on their decision logic.
+On the developer side, much research is dedicated to finding ways to establish unbiased models and making them more transparent on their decision logic.
 This way, practitioners try to get more control over what the model is learning and why it took the decision it took.
 Of course, this on its own, guarantees neither equal representation nor fairness.
-Sure enough, bias and manipulation is not a model exclusivity; humans are victims of those too.
+Sure enough, bias and manipulation are not model exclusivity; humans are victims of those too.
 However, the main difference between humans and models is the scale.
 While a biased opinion of a single human may affect a small subset of any given population.
 The bias of a model will affect the entire population and always in the same way.
 A practical example would be a hiring model.
 While in a human-led hiring process, the presence of e.g. a sexist screener would only affect the resumes that they screen, in a model-led screening process a model with a “sexist bias” would discriminate against the whole pool of resumes and always against the same gender.

-Frequent auditing of these models can mitigate this problem but how can we make sure that the model that “serves” us is the most recently audited one since the only thing we can see is the prediction?
+Frequent auditing of these models can mitigate this problem.
+But how can we make sure that the model that “serves” us is the most recently audited one since the only thing we can see is the prediction?

 Trusting the black box

 In this article, we present an answer to this fundamental question by using applied cryptography.
-By combining cryptography and machine learning, we can leverage the zero-knowledge proof protocol to verify an AI model securely and privately.
+By combining cryptography and machine learning, we can leverage the zero-knowledge proof protocol to verify a model securely and privately.
 Our method can verify that a prediction has been made from a specific model without revealing any information about the model’s inner workings.
-The verification is done automatically and it is based on mathematical trust.
+The verification is done automatically, and it is based on mathematical trust.
 With every prediction, the system automatically generates a small proof (in the size of some kilobytes) with which the user/client can easily verify that the result he got came from a specific model ID.
-If this caught your interest please reach out to us for a demo presentation.
+If this caught your interest, please reach out to us for a demo presentation.